WOOLLY MONKEYS

 CONSERVATION STATUS: VULNERABLE

-Occupying the lush forests of the Amazon lowlands in Brazil, Peru, Colombia, Ecuador, and possibly parts of Venezuela, the brown woolly monkey, also called the common woolly monkey or Humboldt’s woolly monkey, is a large, charismatic New World primate.
-They live out their lives in primary terra firma rainforest, although…
+Occupying the lush forests of the Amazon lowlands in Brazil, Peru, Colombia, Ecuador, and possibly parts of Venezuela, the common woolly monkey, also known as Humboldt’s woolly monkey, is a large, charismatic New World primate.
+They inhabit several different types of forests, including tropical lowland rainforests…

 Lagothrix flavicauda